-Collecting Your Own Tropical Fish is a 7 part series which details how to collect your own tropical fish, including collection buckets, hand nets, collection nets, capturing fish, decompressing fish and transporting fish.
-Also included in this series are several true stories of encounters with sharks.
+Collecting Your Own Tropical Fish is a 7 part series that details how to collect your own tropical fish, including collection buckets, hand nets, collection nets, capturing fish, decompressing fish and transporting fish.
+Below is a list of the separate articles to read in this series.
+Also included in this series are several true stories of underwater encounters with sharks.

-Before you can start catching fish you have to have something to put them into under the water, as well as transport them back to shore or your boat.
+Before you can start catching fish you have to have something to put them into under the water, as well as to transport them back to shore or your boat.
 This piece of equipment is referred to as a catch bucket.
-With the information provided in this article, your Guides explain what types can be purchased, how to easily and inexpensively make your own, as well as use one "properly".
+With the information provided in this article, your guides explain what types can be purchased, how to easily and inexpensively make your own, as well as how to use one "properly".

-Although you can choose to buy ready-made fence or barrier collection nets, many are made of materials that are not suitable for catching saltwater fish with, and they can be quite costly.
-In this article, your Guides discuss types of nets that are used for collecting and provide instructions for making your own, which is highly recommended to do for various reasons explained.
+Although you can choose to buy ready-made fence or barrier collection nets, many are made from materials that are not suitable for catching saltwater fish, and they can be quite costly.
+In this article, your guides discuss types of nets that are used for collecting and provide instructions for making your own, which is highly recommended to do for various reasons explained.

 Once you have managed to push a target fish into your fence or barrier collection net, you will need a hand net to capture it with.
-Some hand nets are a waste of time and are often made of materials that will only injure your fish.
-Find out what types to choose, how to make one using pre-made fishing nets, or optimally build one from leftover collection net material.Continue to 5 of 12 below.
+Some hand nets are a waste of time and are often made of materials that may injure your fish.
+Find out what types to choose, how to make one using pre-made fishing nets, or optimally build one from leftover collection net material.Continue to 5 of 11 below.

 Here are the nuts and bolts of how to actually capture the fish.
 Once you figure out how to "read" the fish you will know how and where to place your net.